 A bidder which has failed to provide requested information or provides information which is incomplete, inaccurate or misleading must be treated as an "excluded supplier".
 A significant impact of this is that a contract may have to be terminated where "a supplier has since the award of the contract, become an excluded supplier or excludable supplier".
 Where it becomes apparent that a supplier is subcontracting but did not state this in the bid, this has the potential to become a ground for challenge.

-Bidder supply chains (and not just the ‘key’ or ‘essential’ ones anymore) will also need to satisfy the mandatory and discretionary exclusion grounds.
-Clearly, bidders are going to need time to prepare their supply chains to be able to answer questions about them properly and be sure they meet the required standard.
+Bidders should also note that the mandatory and discretionary exclusion grounds will be applied to the entity that is bidding, their connected persons (such as those persons who exercise significant influence or control such as directors and shadow directors), and their associated persons (where a bidder is relying on the expertise of another entity).
+Similarly, bidder supply chains (and not just the ‘key’ or ‘essential’ ones anymore) will also need to satisfy the mandatory and discretionary exclusion grounds.
+Clearly, bidders are going to need time to prepare their supply chains and any partners on whom you collaborate with through consortia or otherwise to be able to answer questions about them properly and be sure they meet the required standard.

 The good news is that bidders should be getting better warning that a procurement is due to be launched.
 Contracting authorities (but not private utilities) which consider they will pay more than £100 million under relevant contracts in the coming financial year are required to publish a pipeline of contracts with an estimated value of more than £2 million.

-In addition, contract modifications will be subjected to increased transparency, which may provide further notice when contracts are being stretched and may need to be re-procured early.
+In respect of contract modifications, increased transparency may provide further notice when contracts are being stretched and may need to be re-procured early.
 We will cover contract modification in more depth in another deep-dive.

 What should bidders do, and when?